jennarynlds-create/spending-vs-diabetes/README.md

 # Diabetes Burden, Spending Priorities & Health System Capacity

-Summary: This repository contains a small, reproducible analysis that explores cross-country relationships between diabetes prevalence and government spending/health system capacity using World Bank World Development Indicators (WDI).
-It includes data-download tooling, a merge pipeline, analysis scripts/notebook, reproducible figures, and an optional GitHub Actions workflow to regenerate artifacts.

 A cross-country data analysis exploring how government spending priorities and health system capacity relate to non-communicable disease burden, using diabetes prevalence as the lens.
 Built with real World Bank World